 Cash flow is an ongoing challenge for independent retailers, as it is for many small businesses.
 Sales growth remains modest at best, and credit remains largely unavailable to many independent retailers.
 That puts many squarely behind the eight ball.

-Here are six tips that can help you drive more dollars to the bottom line:
+Here are some tips that can help you drive more dollars to the bottom line:

 Having more doesn’t mean you’ll sell more, especially when the extra inventory is in unnecessary depth of stock or in items at the fringes of assortments.
 Lean inventory, closely aligned to support prudent sales plans, promotes a greater sense of urgency with customers to buy now, when they first see it, rather than wait for when it might go on sale.
 Replenish more frequently, in smaller quantities, continually bringing in new, fresh, exciting merchandise.